 Israel is using an AI system to find targets in Gaza.
 Experts say it's just the start

-The pace is astonishing: In the wake of the brutal attacks by Hamas-led militants on October 7, the Israeli military says it has struck more than 22,000 targets inside Gaza, a small strip of land along the Mediterranean coast.
-Just since the temporary truce broke down on December 1, Israel's Air Force has struck more than 3,500 sites.
+The pace is astonishing: In the wake of the brutal attacks by Hamas-led militants on October 7, Israeli forces havestruck more than 22,000 targets inside Gaza, a small strip of land along the Mediterranean coast.
+Just since the temporary truce broke down on December 1, Israel's Air Force has hit more than 3,500 sites.

 The Israeli military says it's using artificial intelligence to select many of these targets in real-time.
 The military claims that the AI system, named "the Gospel," has helped it to rapidly identify enemy combatants and equipment, while reducing civilian casualties.